craigmbooth/startupinstitute_data/README.md

 ...
 ```

-Then half way down the file, there is a line starting ``edgedef>`` and then the links between your friends
+The rows in this part of the file contain values separated by commas:  A unique ID for a person, their name, their sec, their language, and a ranking.
+Following this table, there is a line starting ``edgedef>`` and the lines that follow that describe links between your friends

 ```
 edgedef>node1 VARCHAR,node2 VARCHAR